 Lexington in McLean County, Illinois — The American Midwest (Great Lakes)

 Topics and series.
-This historical marker is listed in this topic list: Roads & Vehicles.
-In addition, it is included in the Route 66 Roadside Attractions 🛣️, and the U.S. Route 66 🛣️ series lists.
+This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
+In addition, it is included in the Illinois State Historical Society, and the U.S. Route 66 series lists.
 A significant historical year for this entry is 1926.

 Location.
 40° 38.465′ N, 88° 47.51′ W. Marker is in Lexington, Illinois, in McLean County.
 Marker is on Old U.S. 66 south of West Touch for map.
 Marker is at or near this postal address: 1000 W Main St, Lexington IL 61753, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 The John Patton Cabin (approx. 0.8 miles away); "Memory Lane" (approx. 0.9 miles away); 1926 Route 66 Alignment (approx. 7.6 miles away); Pure Oil Truck Stop (approx. 7.7 miles away); 1954 Route 66 Alignment (approx. 7.7 miles away); Dead Man's Curve (approx. 7.7 miles away); Henderson's Standard (approx. 7.9 miles away); In Memory of Maude Henline (approx. 8 miles away).
 Touch for a list and map of all markers in Lexington.